-If you’re already well versed in what donation trackers are, feel free to use the jump links above to go straight to the section that’s most beneficial to your organization.
-Otherwise, let’s quickly go over the basics.
+If you’re already well versed in what donation trackers are, feel free to jump to the section that’s most beneficial to your organization.
+Otherwise, let’s get started by going over the basics.

 Fundraising thermometers are tools used in online campaigns to help nonprofits gauge success.
-Plus, they also motivate donors to give.
+Additionally, they provide a visual representation of a nonprofit’s campaign progress, which motivates donors to give.

 Other Names for Fundraising Thermometers